Sour-Warrior/CFS_Companion_App/README.md

 ## Beginning the main scenario on VR

 On the main menu, press the "START TRAINING" button.
-If the connection has not been interrupted, the current scene in the VR app will change to the grassfire
+If the connection has not been interrupted, the current scene in the VR app will change to the Main Scene
+(the game itself).